Nerves and tested relationships ahead of England and Wales crunch World Cup game

 The Three Lions currently top the group and need just a point to guarantee their progress to the knockout stages, while Wales must win and hope for a favourable result between Iran and the USA.

-In Qatar’s capital city Doha, the Welsh fans were in fine voice before the game, with some England fans spotted having flags painted on their faces.
+In Doha, the Welsh fans were in fine voice before the game, with some England fans spotted having flags painted on their faces.

+Chants of “Wales, Wales” were soon met with the response of “World Cup winners, you’ll never sing that” as fans gradually made their way into the stadium.

 “The children are never quite sure ‘do we support England, do we support Wales’ so we’ll see – they can support whoever wins,” Mrs Godfrey told the PA news agency.